FlorentFlament/RetroDevEm/README.md

 Select the device event number [0-7]: ^C
 ```

-Run the `atari-st-mouse` program to emulate a mouse on the Atari ST:
+Run the `atarist-mouse` program to emulate a mouse on the Atari ST:

 ```
-$ ./atari-st-mouse.py --device /dev/input/event7 &
+$ atarist-mouse --device /dev/input/event7 &
 [1] 1947
 ```

-Run the `atari-st-joystick` program to emulate a joystick on the Atari ST:
+Run the `atarist-joystick` program to emulate a joystick on the Atari ST:

 ```
-$ ./atari-st-joystick.py --device /dev/input/event4 &
+$ atarist-joystick --device /dev/input/event4 &
 [2] 1951
 ```

-Available options for the `atari-st-mouse` program:
+Available options for the `atarist-mouse` program:

 ```
-$ ./atari-st-mouse.py --help
+$ atarist-mouse --help
-Usage: atari-st-mouse.py [OPTIONS]
+Usage: atarist-mouse [OPTIONS]

   Send mouse events to an Atari ST connected to the RetroDevEm board.
 Usage
-  example: atari-st-mouse --board v2.0 --device /dev/input/event0 --port 0
+  example: atarist-mouse --board v2.0 --device /dev/input/event0 --port 0
   --speed 4

 Options: